DuerstockIAS/WristDevice/README.md

 ## Important Notes
 - In order to utilise the "Keyboard.h" library, an Arduino Micro or Leonardo must be used.
 - A special NRF Repository was acquired from [this link](https://github.com/nRF24/RF24).
+- On the NRF24L01 module, a capacitor was placed across the connection of the VCC and GND to provide a consistent current.